DistributedComponents/verdi-lockserv/README.md

 [![Build Status](https://api.travis-ci.org/DistributedComponents/verdi-lockserv.svg?branch=master)](https://travis-ci.org/DistributedComponents/verdi-lockserv)

-An implementation of a simple asynchronous lock server, verified in Coq using the Verdi framework to achieve mutual exclusion.
+An implementation of a simple asynchronous message-passing lock server, verified to achieve mutual exclusion in the Coq proof assistant using the Verdi framework.
+By extracting Coq code to OCaml and linking the results to a trusted shim that handles network communication, the certified server can run on real hardware.

 Requirements
 ------------